MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ## Review individual transactions

-You can drill down on specific transactions by selecting **Purchase ID** for the transaction in your search results that you want to investigate.
+To drill down on a specific transaction, select the **Purchase ID** for the transaction that you want to investigate.

-In addition to viewing information about the transaction, you can apply **Safe**, **Block**, or **Watch** status to certain elements of the transaction.
+You can apply **Safe**, **Block**, or **Watch** status to certain elements of the transaction.
 To add or change a status, select the pencil icon next to the element.
-For more information on support lists, see [Manage support lists](manage-support-lists.md)
+For more information on support lists and statuses, see [Manage support lists](manage-support-lists.md).

 ## Additional resources